MetOffice/stc/doc/stc_cp.md

 stc cp IFILE,IFILE2 OFILE
 ```

-The format of OFILE is determined by the suffix (pp, nc or grib).
+The format of OFILE is determined by the suffix (pp, nc or grib2).

 ```
 stc cp fieldsfile   gribfile.grib